REGENT PARK COMMUNITY HEALTH CENTRE

 Regent Park CHC is committed to equity in our hiring and employment practices.
 Applications are encouraged from qualified individuals who are Indigenous people, members of racialized communities, individuals of diverse sexual orientation and gender identification, persons with disabilities and others protected under the Human Rights Code as well as individuals with lived experience in the Regent Park community.
 This is a bargaining unit position with OPSEU Local 5115.

-Please submit your resume and cover letter noting the job title in the subject to: email@example.com
+Please submit your resume and cover letter noting the job title in the subject line to: email@example.com

 We thank all applicants for their interest in this position, however, only those selected for an interview will be contacted.
 RPCHC is committed to developing an inclusive, selection process and work environment.
 If contacted, please advise the hiring manager if you require any accommodation during the interview process.